-a) The first is an inclusive trade policy that must go hand in hand with cooperation programmes based on a true partnership with developing countries that helps them develop their industrial capacity, experience growth and build their positions along the value chain.
+A. The first is an inclusive trade policy that must go hand in hand with cooperation programmes based on a true partnership with developing countries that helps them develop their industrial capacity, experience growth and build their positions along the value chain.
 When designing new trade and investment agreements, mature investment projects are needed that can be integrated into the growth and development strategies of the countries in question and that have more effective financial resources available.
 It is also necessary to integrate investment financing, trade policy instruments and regulatory dialogues in order to present our partners with an attractive offer that has a real impact in attracting European investment, especially with regard to "green" value chains.
-In short, new generation trade agreements must become authentic co-produced plans in which the countries of the Global South decide themselves on the broad strokes for the development of their industrial capacity, their place in global value chains and productive diversification; and Europe acts as an equal and also obtains reciprocal benefits.
+In short, new generation trade agreements must become authentic co-produced plans in which the countries of the Global South decide for themselves the broad strokes for the development of their industrial capacity, their place in global value chains and productive diversification; and Europe, acting as an equal partner also obtains reciprocal benefits.

 A more inclusive trade policy must be based, therefore, on a genuine dialogue between the parties.
 It should also be open to companies, unions and the different actors of civil society in the context of new bilateral trade and investment treaties.
-Only in this way will it be possible to maintain the necessary political support for trade openness in this new stage of globalization.
+Only in this way will it be possible to maintain the necessary political support for trade openness in this new stage of globalisation.

-b) The second aspect is even more important.
+B. The second aspect is even more important.
 To advance the dual strategy of development cooperation and the fight against climate change, enormous flows of financing to the Global South are needed.
-According to the IEA17, closing the energy access gap in sub-Saharan African countries is estimated to require an annual investment of \$28 billion through to 2030.
+According to the IEA14, closing the energy access gap in sub-Saharan African countries is estimated to require an annual investment of \$28 billion through to 2030.
 The continent's infrastructure suffers from a lack of financing.
-The African Development Bank puts the needs at \$170 billion annually until 2025, with an estimated shortfall of \$108 billion annually18.
+The African Development Bank puts the needs at \$170 billion annually until 2025, with an estimated shortfall of \$108 billion annually15.
+The contribution of the funds would be largely as follows: 37% from African governments, 26% from China, and 22% from ICA members16.